jconorgrogan/HENRY/README.md

 # HENRY- A GPT-4 Prompt to help you code

-Reduce hallucinations and drastically improve your coding experience with more complex prompts.
+Reduce hallucinations and drastically improve your coding experience just by adding this prompt ahead of your coding requests to ChatGPT.
 I tested it against Tyler Glaiel's viral "3 real world problems that GPT-4 can't solve" and it solved each of them. https://tylerglaiel.substack.com/p/can-gpt-4-actually-write-code?sd=pf

+**How it works**

 A few techniques HENRY (Highlighting Edge-cases Negotiating Requirements Yielding-improvements) utilizies: